ewilson/titlematch_web/README.md

 ### The past

 This idea started as a [Python/Flask web application](https://github.com/ewilson/tournament), which was first used on 12/31/13 for some ping-pong round-robin tournaments.
-The original app gave a rough user experience, but it successfully demonstrated that boys love tournaments and standings.

-Having a well-received but limited prototype, I decided to rewrite the application with an architecture that better fit my expanding vision.
-In particular, I choose to build a Single Page App using Ember.js.
+The original app was well-received despite a rough user experience, which motivated me to rewrite the application as a Single Page App using Ember.js.

 ### Technologies